Climate action

 Looking forward

-We’re committed to accelerating scope 3 decarbonisation by piloting innovative and proven approaches across our supply chains, despite the complexity of carbon accounting.
+We’re committed to accelerating Scope 3 decarbonisation by piloting innovative and proven approaches across our supply chains, despite the complexity of carbon accounting.
 Collaboration remains key, and we’ll continue working with peers, industry bodies and NGOs to unlock solutions that support our net zero goals.

 Cutting our fleet’s climate impact